hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 |  4 |               108 |         87 |   2022 |      12 |    22 |    2   | N     |...|

-In the documentation they tell us that the magnitude column indicates what type of meteorological measure unit has been taken in the row:
+In the documentation we are told that the magnitude column indicates which meteorological measure unit has been taken in the row:

     · 80: ultraviolet
     · 81: wind